adrybakov/rad-tools/docs/source/user-guide/rad-extract-tb2j.rst

 ------------------
 Seedname for the output files.

-Output files will have the following name structure: *output-name* If this parameter is not specified then result will be printed in standard output stream.
-If none is specify, output is passed to the console.
+If this parameter is not specified, the result are printed in standard output stream.

 .. code-block:: text